janes-l/unity_tutorial_collection/README.md

-# unity相关的demo、教程
+# unity demos and tutorials

-一些可能会有帮助的demo、创意、想法
+Some demos, ideas, ideas that may be helpful

-## 别人整理的插件集合
+## Collection of plugins organized by others
 * [awesome-unity-open-source-on-github](https://github.com/baba-s/awesome-unity-open-source-on-github)